 The choice is completely yours and we can usually arrange anything from simply additional accommodation and transfers to full tailor-made itineraries.

-Below is just a small sample of what you could do.
 Please contact the office for more details and to discuss your individual requirements.

 Governmental Travel Advice

 Many governments issue advice which highlights potential hazards their citizens might experience when travelling abroad.
 We strongly suggest you refer to your country’s particular advisory site before booking and contact us if you have any queries or concerns.
 Click to follow links to the advice of the British Foreign, Commonwealth & Development Office (FCDO) or the US State Department.

 Non-UK citizens should consult the travel advice of their respective governments.

 Romania has a temperate continental climate characterised by hot summers with potential heavy storms, and cold winters.
 June is a good time to visit as the temperatures should be more pleasant, varying between 15-30C - although in the higher mountainous regions it can still sometimes plummet to 1C at times.
 Early morning and night times will be colder so you should pack some warm clothing.

 It may sound obvious but Wild Frontiers tours are not always for everyone and it is important to us that the tour you choose is the most suitable.
 All our tours have a fitness rating as a guideline but you should check the day-by-day itinerary carefully.
 In certain instances we may ask you to complete a travel questionnaire before confirming your booking in order to ensure your suitability.
 Should you have any concerns about your ability to partake in any aspect of the tour then please contact the office.

 Anyone in a reasonable state of health, with an open mind and a sense of adventure should be perfectly able to cope with this tour, as many of the activities are optional.